ranger-turtle/MakiStat/README.md

 All data files with Polish language content are stored in ```*.pl.json``` files.
 They differ from ```*.default.json``` files only with language of the values and they are stored in the same folder.
 You can copy them from demo which you can download from repository.

+### CSS stylesheets and scripts

+MakiSei is designed to handle HTML code only and therefore, you need to put stylesheets and scripts manually to the output.
+Fortunately, you can copy stylesheets from demo.

 ### Generating the website